Zanica: Middle Ages

 Barbarian invasions, together with food shortages and plagues, put an end to the previous period of peace and development.
 Then, the Ostrogoths and the Lombards occupied Zanica.
 At that time, the first official document mentioning Vetianica, the original name of the municipality, was written.
 It was Taidone's testament (774) which cited St Ambrose Church, located in Zanica.

 Between the XII and the XIII centuries, a new channel of the river Serio was constructed.
 The so-called Seriola Nuova allowed the water transportation from Bergamo to the lands of Zanica, Levate and Verdello, two other municipalities nearby.

 The fight between Guelphs and Ghibellines was converted in the conflict between two families: Colleoni and Suardi.
 Fighters destroyed some of Suardi's properties in the area of Zanica.
 When Bergamo was under Venice control (1428), Zanica was part of the quadra di mezza, the most populous of the various Venecian territorial division.
 The dominion of Venice was characterized by tension and struggles, above all for the fear of Visconti invasion.

 Modern Age

 Besides the Lansquenets invasion, starting from the 16th century, the French, the Austrians and the Spanish took, in turn, the control of Bergamo province.
 When the Venetians regained possession of the territory, a long period of peace and progress followed, except for the plague of 1630.
 In Zanica, the priest Cristoforo Capodiferro sacrificed his life to take care of sick people.
-The Venetians were pushed out in 1797 when the Bergamo Republic was proclaimed, but it was short-lived.
+The Venetians were pushed out in 1797 when the Republic of Bergamo was proclaimed, but it was short-lived.